Eddie's Million Dollar Cook-Off: Plot

 Together, the two manage to complete the cook-off just in time.
-Eddie loses, but when confronted by Frankie, Bobby Flay says that he believes Eddie should have won.
-Eddie's father now supports him wholeheartedly and comforts him, telling him no matter what he does, he will support him from now on.
+Eddie loses to Bridget Simons, but when confronted by Frankie, Bobby Flay says that he believes Eddie should have won.
+Eddie's father comforts him, telling him no matter what he does, he will support him from now on.
 Eddie's brothers even show up to finally support him after seeing the cook-off on TV.
 Eddie's team wins without him as D.B. finally gets a hit.

-Eddie and his friends go to celebrate at his house and Eddie's cooking rival Bridget Simons (who won the cook-off) comes too and seems to share her trophy with Eddie.
+Eddie and his friends go to celebrate at his house.
+Bridget comes too, and seems to share her trophy with Eddie.